 During the Race:

-- There will be no water stations on the course.
-Please bring your own hydration and nutrition to the event.
-Carrying bottles around the course is recommended (although do not litter) and bottle belts and hydration backpacks are permitted.
+- There will be one water station on the course.
+Please bring your own additional hydration and nutrition to the event.
+Carrying bottles around the course in bottle belts and hydration backpacks is permitted.

 - DO NOT LITTER around the course.
 Please be respectable of the fact that a volunteer will have to pick up any litter which will be unsettling for them during these times.
 Any runner found to be littering will be disqualified from the race.

 - Runners should keep to the LEFT of the course at all times, unless overtaking only when the course is clear ahead.
-If overtaking, please give a wide berth around other runners and plan the timing of your overtaking to avoid bends and when the general public are on the opposite side of the path.
+If overtaking, please give a wide berth around other runners.
+The only exception to this if there are any front runners at 8.5 miles inbound passing the very back runners in the opposite direction at 2.8 miles outbound.
+If required, there will be marshals instructing runners to keep right accordingly over this short section.

 - There is a no spitting/nasal clearance rule before, during and after the race.
 Any runner found to deliberately spit or nasal clear will be disqualified.